 Director's Name Name of the Significant Shareholder Description of the relationship Manuel V. Pangilinan Philippine Telecommunications Investment Corporation (PTIC) Chairman of the Board of Directors and proxy or duly authorized representative of PTIC to represent and vote the PLDT shares of common stock of PTIC in the Annual Meeting of Stockholders of PLDT ("AGM").
 PTIC owns 12.05% of PLDT's outstanding common stock.
-18 Metro Pacific Resources, Inc. (MPRI) Chairman of the Board of Directors, President and duly appointed proxy or authorized representative of MPRI to represent and vote the PLDT shares of common stock of MPRI in the AGM.
+16 Metro Pacific Resources, Inc. (MPRI) Chairman of the Board of Directors, President and duly appointed proxy or authorized representative of MPRI to represent and vote the PLDT shares of common stock of MPRI in the AGM.
 MPRI owns 9.98% of PLDT's outstanding common stock.
-18 Napoleon L. Nazareno PTIC Director of PTIC which owns 12.05% of PLDT's outstanding common stock.
+16 Napoleon L. Nazareno PTIC Director of PTIC which owns 12.05% of PLDT's outstanding common stock.
 MPRI Director of MPRI which owns 9.98% of PLDT's outstanding common stock.
-BTF Holdings, Inc. (BTFHI) Director of BTFHI which owns 100% of PLDT's outstanding voting preferred stock.
-Ray C. Espinosa PTIC Director and Corporate Secretary of PTIC which owns 12.05% of PLDT's outstanding common stock.
-MPRI Director of MPRI which owns 9.98% of PLDT's outstanding common stock.
-BTFHI Director of BTFHI which owns 100% of PLDT's outstanding voting preferred stock.
-James L. Go JG Summit Group Chairman and CEO of JG Summit Holdings, Inc. 19

-18 In addition to the 26,034,263 shares and 21,556,676 shares of PLDT common stock owned on record by PTIC and Metro Pacific Resources, Inc., or MPRI, respectively, both of which are Philippine affiliates of First Pacific, 7,653,703 ADRs, whose underlying common shares represents approximately 3.54% of the outstanding common stock of PLDT are owned by a non-Philippine wholly-owned subsidiary of First Pacific.
-The common shares and the underlying common shares of the ADRs owned by PTIC, MPRI and the non-Philippine wholly-owned subsidiary of First Pacific (collectively referred to herein as First Pacific Group), collectively owned 25.57% of the outstanding common stock of PLDT as at February 28, 2014.
+16 In addition to the 26,034,263 shares and 21,556,676 shares of PLDT common stock owned on record by PTIC and Metro Pacific Resources, Inc., or MPRI, respectively, both of which are Philippine affiliates of First Pacific, 7,653,703 ADRs, whose underlying common shares represents approximately 3.54% of the outstanding common stock of PLDT are owned by a non-Philippine wholly-owned subsidiary of First Pacific.
+The common shares and the underlying common shares of the ADRs owned by PTIC, MPRI and the non-Philippine wholly-owned subsidiary of First Pacific (collectively referred to herein as First Pacific Group), collectively represents 25.6% of the outstanding common stock of PLDT as at December 31, 2014.